 Breast MRI Services in Lakeland, FL

-Under what conditions should breast MRI be performed?
+When should a diagnostic breast MRI be performed?

-- MRI is used to evaluate breast lumps found during a physical examination, ultrasound, or mammography.
+- Breast MRI is often recommended to evaluate lumps in the breast found during a physical examination, or suspicious findings on ultrasound or mammography.

 Contact Women’s Imaging Center